CollegiumAcademicum/collegiumacademicum.de/content/pages/events/westsahara/index.en.md

 <b>19:00</b>: Short film premiere and arrival
 <br>
 - To kick off the weekend together, we will start with the premiere of a short film by filmmaker Maria Klenner, which is a documentary about Western Sahara and the camps in Algeria.
-During the meal that follows, there will be an opportunity to talk to filmmaker Maria Klenner.
+During the meal that follows, there will be an opportunity to talk to **filmmaker Maria Klenner**.

 </div>